decal/werdlists/README.md

 # Brief Introduction to `werdlists`

-Text files consisting mostly of word lists (whitespace-delimited/line-based entries) [GNU Aspell] [1], CSV (Comma Separated Values) [Wikipedia] [2], Office Open XML [OOXML] [3] (a.k.a.
-ECMA-376 [ECMA] [4]) and similar data sets that are useful in manually crafting test cases or developing an automated black-box fuzzer.
+Text files consisting mostly of [Wordlists][] (whitespace-delimited/line-based entries), [CSV][] (Comma Separated Values), Office Open XML ([OOXML][]) (a.k.a.
+[ECMA-376][]) and similar data sets that are useful in manually crafting test cases or developing an automated black-box fuzzer.
 In particular, the data contained within these mostly text files is intended for the purposes of programmatically testing security..

 ## Inspiration Taken from Similar Projects